 One of The Morrigan’s most well-known powers was the ability to shapeshift.
 The ancient goddess was often associated with crows and ravens, as she was known to take their forms and fly over battlefields.
 Morrigan’s presence was an omen of death; she would assist fallen warriors in their journey to the afterlife once the battle was over.

-In Celtic legends, Morrigan offered her love to Cú Chulainn, a warrior and the demi-god son of Lugh, but he rejected her advances.
-She was angered by his dismissal and vowed to hinder him in his next battle.
-When he was slain, Morrigan shifted into a crow and landed on his corpse.
+In Celtic legends, Morrigan offered her love to Cú Chulainn, a warrior and the demigod son of Lugh, but he rejected her advances.
+Her dismissal angered her, and she vowed to hinder him in his next battle.
+Morrigan shifted into a crow and landed on his corpse when he was slain.

-Morrigan was also commonly referred to as ‘The Washer at the Ford‘.
+Morrigan was also commonly called ‘The Washer at the Ford‘.
 She was believed to wash armour in nearby rivers, and if a soldier saw her washing his, it meant he would die in the following battle.
-Many people also thought winning The Morrigan’s favour would help their side claim victory.
+Many people also thought winning the Morrigan’s favour would help their side claim victory.
 Despite her association with death, Morrigan is not an evil or malevolent goddess.

 Teutates

 Teutates is another popular ancient god from Celtic mythology.
-Teutates is the God of the Tribe (or People); his name comes from the Irish word toutā, meaning ‘nation‘ or ‘tribe‘.
-Works relating to him have been found across Europe, including in Germany, England, France, and Austria, among other countries.
+He is the God of the Tribe (or People); his name comes from the Irish word toutā, meaning ‘nation’ or ‘tribe’.
+Works relating to him have been found across Europe, including in Germany, England, France, and Austria.

 It is common for ancient gods to be compared or likened to similar deities from other ancient mythologies.
 Teutates was seen as comparable to the Roman gods Mercury and Mars, who are associated with the Greek gods Hermes and Ares, respectively.